radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.22.jpg)

-RDN Name and Value when Building a Virtual View

 ### Removing Objects, Attributes or Relationships from the Schema

 Unwanted tables, views, attributes, or relationships can be removed from the schema.
 Remember to save the schema after making any changes.